cargomedia/janus-gateway-rtpbroadcast/README.md

 Documentation
 -------------
-This project include `.doxygen` file which allows to create docu.
+This project includes `.doxygen` file which allows to create docu.

 Requirements
 ```